Violent offences prevention orders

-The order can last for a period of between 2 and 5 years, and the court can impose an interim order where immediate protection from risk is considered necessary.
+The order lasts between two and five years.
+The court can make an interim order when immediate protection from risk is necessary.

-The order can also be varied, renewed or discharged by the court if an application is made to it.
+The order can also be changed, renewed or dismissed by the court.

 - convicted of a specified offence

-- found not guilty of a specified offence by reason of insanity, or
+- found not guilty of a specified offence by reason of insanity

-- found to be unfit to be tried and to have done the act charged in respect of a specified offence.
+- found to be unfit to be tried and to have committed the specified offence as charged

-Before making an order, the court must be satisfied that the VOPO is necessary for the purpose of protecting the public from the risk of serious violent harm caused by the individual concerned.
+Before the court makes an order, they must be satisfied a VOPO is necessary to protect the public from the risk of serious violent harm the offender could cause.